 Petroglyphs, rock carvings are much more resilient to the impacts of ageing, erosion, weather and people’s activities.
 On Vancouver Island, a great site is found in Petroglyph Provincial Park, located at the south end of Nanaimo featuring a high concentration of 1,000 year old prehistoric rock carvings.

 Sproat Lake Provincial Park – One of the finest panels of petroglyphs to be seen in British Columbia is located at the east end of Sproat Lake on central Vancouver Island.
-One of the park’s most significant features is a panel of petroglyphs called “K’ak’awin” on lakeshore rocks depicting mythological figures.
+One of the park’s most significant features is a panel of petroglyphs called “K’ak’awin” on lake shore rocks depicting mythological figures.

 A number of well known books have been published on the subject of Pictographs & Petroglyphs of the Shuswap, Kootenay & Vancouver Island BC.
 In 1968, John Corner, a Vernon resident wrote “Pictographs (Indian Rock Paintings) in the Interior of British Columbia“ followed by Annie York, Richard Daly and Chris Arnett in 1993 with “They Write Their Dreams on the Rock Forever“.